kalviumcommunity/S51_Jeeveeka_ScheduleSavvy/README.md

 ### Description

 ScheduleSavvy is a comprehensive productivity platform designed to help users organize their tasks, manage their time effectively, and enhance their productivity.
-Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, ScheduleSavvy offers a wide range of features to streamline your workflow and elevate your efficiency.
+ScheduleSavvy offers a wide range of features to streamline your workflow and elevate your efficiency.

 ### Features